donquixote/collabora-drupal/README.md

 from Drupal core grants access to all media operations, including the use of the Collabora Online editor for preview and edit.

-For a consistent experience, it is recommended that a role with edit permissions should also be granted respective preview permissions.

 Developers can use entity access hooks to alter which users may edit or preview media files in Collabora.
 This would allow to grant access based on e.g. membership in a group.